Your money and your life

 It’s important to remember that:

-When thinking about how you’ll pay for things in the future, your choice probably comes down to two options:
+When thinking about how you’ll pay for things in the future, your choice probably comes down to a few options:

-These choices can impact your ability to spend or save for a long time.
-Splashing out on a new phone is one thing, but something like buying a house is a decision that can affect you for years.
+These choices can impact your ability to spend, save or invest for a long time.
+Splashing out on a new phone is one thing, but something like buying a house is a decision that can affect you for years and having enough money for your retirement may feel a long way off, but future you will thank you for thinking about it earlier in life.

 Thinking ahead helps you spot the things you need to plan for, so you’re ready to make the right choices about what to do and how to pay for it.